 (Please note that the motion language differs from the article language found in the warrant.
 The substance of the motion language is consistent with the warrant.
-The changed language clarifies that the motion does not affect incumbent members of the Finance Committee until their term end date)
+The changed language clarifies that the words "Such committee" appearing in the second sentence of § 19-1 mean "The Finance Committee.")

 MOVER: TOM FAY (BOS)

 MOTION- 2021 ATM

 ARTICLE 24: